 Accounting and finance jobs are one of the few career fields that remain generally recession proof.
-In addition, accounting related jobs are also one of the highest demanded job industries in the United States.
-Therefore, an accountant’s salary continues to rise each year since companies are looking for skilled accountants to provide accurate financial reporting under federal and state guidelines.
-In addition, a CPA’s salary is also a highly competitive compensation package because small businesses want to ensure that financial data and taxes are compliant with the IRS.
+In addition, accounting related jobs are also one of the highest demanded careers in the United States.
+Therefore, an accountants salary continues to rise each year since companies are looking for skilled accountants to provide accurate financial reporting under federal and state guidelines.
+Advanced accounting careers such as a CPA continue to see highly competitive compensation increases because small businesses want to ensure that financial data and taxes are compliant with the IRS.
 Careers in finance such as financial analysts also work closely with accounting professionals to make sure a company is utilizing its budget efficiently to stay in business.
 Along with accounting internships and entry-level jobs, starting as a bookkeeper can also be a great career path to becoming a full-time accountant.
 Overall, choosing a career in accounting/finance is a very rewarding career that provides job security and a wealth of knowledge that is an asset to all industries.

 Search Top States for Accounting Jobs 💼